top of page

 Feel free to reach out.
 I am happy to provide more information and answer any questions you may have.

-I will be working at the Tigard location Sunday, Monday, Tuesday, Friday, and Saturdays.
-I am currently adding to my waitlist and expect to begin seeing clients beginning in June 2025.
+I work at the Tigard location Sundays, Mondays, Tuesdays, Fridays, and Saturdays.
+I don't work Wednesday or Thursday and I don't work in the Sellwood office.
 I prefer to meet in person but will also have some availability for telehealth appointments.
 I look forward to connecting with you!

 Image by Annie Spratt